Renzodef/HTML-CSS-JavaScript/README.md

 ## Templates
 It contains templates of elements to use in other projects, such as separators, preloaders and social media buttons.

+## W3.CSS
+It contains templates made with W3.CSS: a modern CSS framework with support for desktop, tablet, and mobile design by default.

 ## WebApps
 It contains examples of little Web Applications made with interactions between HTML, CSS and JavaScript.